gieseking-lab/indo-analysis/README.md

 | --- | --- | --- |
-  -m, --nstatemin   |  Minimum number of excited states to include in SOS expression -x, --nstatemax   |  Maximum number of excited states to include in SOS expression -s, --nstatestep  |  Step size in number of excited states to include in SOS expression
+  -m, --nstatemin   |  Minimum number of excited states to include in SOS expression -x, --nstatemax   |  Maximum number of excited states to include in SOS expression -z, --nstatestep  |  Step size in number of excited states to include in SOS expression

 Output files: